ckan/ckan-docker/README.md

 Debug with pdb (example) - Interact with `docker attach $(docker container ls -qf name=ckan)`

 command: `python -m pdb /usr/lib/ckan/venv/bin/ckan --config /srv/app/ckan.ini run --host 0.0.0.0 --passthrough-errors`

+## NGINX

+* The base Docker Compose configuration uses an NGINX image as the front-end (ie: reverse proxy).
+It includes HTTPS running on port number 443.
+A "self-signed" SSL certificate is generated beforehand and the server certificate and key files are included.
+The NGINX server_name directive and the CN field in the SSL certificate have been both ser to 'localhost'.
+This should obviously not be used for production.

 ## Known Issues